joshbainbridge/tracker/README.md

 ## User Context

 You can enhance the accuracy of AI-generated summaries by providing personal context about your work.
-Create a `user-context.txt` file in the `$HOME/.time-tracker/` directory that includes information such as:
+Create a `user-context.txt` file in the `$HOME/.time-tracker` directory that includes information such as:

-- Your professional role
+- Your professional role.
-- Projects you're working on
+- Projects you're working on.
-- Project IDs for time tracking
+- Project IDs for time tracking.
-- Usual work patterns
+- Usual work patterns.
-- Specific activities you want to track
+- Specific activities you want to track.

 Example `user-context.txt`:
 ```